 Recent Elections: Presidential and parliamentary elections take place every five years.
-On November 27, presidential and parliamentary elections were conducted.
-Swapo candidate Hage Geingob was re-elected president with 56 percent of the vote.
-Swapo candidates won 63 of the 96 elected seats--there are also eight appointed seats--in the National Assembly, the lower house of parliament.
-Nevertheless, opposition parties increased their share from 19 to 33 seats.
+In November 2019 presidential and parliamentary elections were conducted.
+SWAPO candidate Hage Geingob was re-elected president with 56 percent of the vote.
+SWAPO candidates won 63 of the 96 elected seats--there are also eight appointed seats--in the National Assembly, the lower house of parliament.
+Opposition parties increased their share from 19 to 33 seats.
 Voting proceeded in an orderly and effective manner with no reports of politically motivated violence or voter intimidation.
-In the 2015 regional and local government elections, Swapo won 112 of 121 regional council seats and gained control of 54 of 57 districts.
-International observers characterized the elections in November and in 2015 as generally free and fair.
+International observers characterized the 2019 election as generally free and fair.

-Participation of Women and Minorities: No law limits participation of women and members of minorities in the political process, and they did participate.
-Ruling party policy--the Zebra system--provides for 50 percent of Swapo candidates for parliament and 50 percent of holders of internal party positions to be women.
+Participation of Women and Members of Minority Groups: No law limits participation of women and members of minorities in the political process, and they did participate.
 Virtually all the country's ethnic minorities had representatives in parliament.
 The president is from the minority Damara ethnic group.
 Historic economic and educational disadvantages, however, limited participation in politics by the San, Himba, and some other ethnic groups.